Quantum copy-protection of compute-and-compare programs in the quantum random oracle model: Quantum copy-protection from unclonable encryption

 \begin{itemize} \item $\mathsf{CP.Protect}(1^{\lambda}, P_{y,m})$: Takes as input a security parameter $\lambda$ and a multi-bit point function $P_{y,m}$, succinctly specified by the marked input $y$ (of size $\lambda$) and message $m$ (of size $\lambda$), and outputs the quantum ciphertext given by $\Enc_y(m)$. \item $\mathsf{CP.Eval}(1^{\lambda}, \rho ; x)$: Takes as input a security parameter $\lambda$, an alleged copy-protected program $\rho$, and a string $x \in \{0,1\}^\lambda$ (the input on which the program is to be evaluated).
 Appends an ancillary qubit in the $\ket{0}$ state.
 Then, coherently\footnote{If $\Dec$ is not unitary, performing this measurement coherently requires purifying, or dilating, it} performs a two-outcome measurement to check whether $\Dec_x(\rho)$ is in the state $\ket{\bot}\bra{\bot}$, or not, and stores the resulting bit in the ancilla.
 If true, output $0^\lambda$.
 Otherwise, rewind the procedure and measure in the standard basis to obtain a message $m'$. \end{itemize} \end{construction}

 Before stating our main theorem on the security of Constr. \ref{cons:cp_UQE}, we define the following two classes of distributions with respect to multi-bit point functions $P_{y,m}$ of the form

 First, we let $D = \{D_{\lambda}\}$ be an ensemble of distributions $D_{\lambda}$ over multi-bit point functions $P_{y,m}$ over $\{0,1\}^{\lambda}$ that sample a marked input $y$ as well an output message $m$ uniformly at random with respect to $\{0,1\}^{\lambda}$.
 Further, by $D' = \{D_y\}$ we denote an arbitrary ensemble of challenge distributions, where each $D_y$ is a distribution of challenge input pairs to the program.
+We now prove the security of Construction~\ref{cons:cp_UQE} with respect to the aforementioned distributions $D,D'$.